PrimeTimeTran/rn-RockPaperScissors/README.md

 ![pwd](./assets3/1c.png)

 We should see that nothings changed.
+That's ok, we're just setting up some stuff to make our lives easier in just a few moments.

 > **Key Points** 🔑📝